oracle/python-oracledb/doc/src/user_guide/installation.rst

     It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.

-    Oracle Database 23ai and 19c are Long Term Support Releases.
-Oracle Instant Client 23ai will connect to Oracle Database 19 or later.
-Oracle Instant Client 19c will connect to Oracle Database 11.2 or later.
+    Oracle Database versions 23 and 19 are Long Term Support Releases.
+Oracle Instant Client version 23 will connect to Oracle Database 19 or later.
+Oracle Instant Client version 19 will connect to Oracle Database version 11.2 or later.

-    Note Oracle Database 23ai 32-bit clients are not available on any platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.
+    Note 32-bit clients are not available on any platform for Oracle Database version 23, however you can use older 32-bit clients to connect to this version of the database.

 1b.
 Alternatively, install Instant Client from Oracle's yum server